STRIVE Act of 2025

 Key Provisions

-• Prohibits VA from collecting copayments more than 2 years after care was provided if the VA failed to send timely billing notices
+- Prohibits VA from collecting health-care copayments after two years when VA failed to provide timely notice.

 Evidence Chain: